 Costs of goods sold are those costs that are directly related to the production of goods and services.
 These costs are also referred to as the cost of the sales or cost of the services and play a very important role in the decision-making process.
 Examples of Cost of Goods Sold include the cost of the materials, prices of the goods purchased for reselling further, and the distribution cost, etc.

 Top 3 Examples of Cost of Goods Sold (COGS)

 Company ABC Ltd. has the following details for recording the inventory for the calendar year ending on December 31st, 2018.

-Using the above details the COGS will be calculated for the year ending on 31 December 2018 for company ABC Ltd.
+Using the above details, the COGS will be calculated for the year ending on December 31st, 2018, for company ABC Ltd.

 Calculation of Cost of Goods Sold is as follows –